loopbackio/loopback-next/docs/site/Relation-generator.md

   `Order`s, `Customer` is the source model.
 For an `Order` belongs to a `Customer`, `Order` is the source model.
 Defaults value: `id`.

-- Type of the id property of the source model (`sourceModelPrimaryKey`).
-Prompts a list of types fir the id property on the source model.
-Default value:
+- Type of the id property of the source model (`sourceModelPrimaryKeyType`).
+  Prompts a list of types for the id property on the source model.
+Default
-  `number`.
+  value: `number`.

-- Name of the id property of the source model (`destinationModelPrimaryKey`).
+- Name of the id property of the destination model (`destinationModelPrimaryKey`).
 Prompts for the name of the destination model.
   For example, for `Customer` has many `Order`s, `Order` is the destination model.
 For an `Order` belongs to a `Customer`, `Customer` is the destination model.
-Defaults value: `id`.
+Default value: `id`.

-- Type of the id property of the source model (`sourceModelPrimaryKey`).
-Prompts a list of types fir the id property on the source model.
-Default value:
+- Type of the id property of the destination model (`destinationModelPrimaryKey`).
+Prompts a list of types for the id property on the source model.
+Default value: `number`.
-  `number`.

 - Name of the foreign key (`foreignKeyName`).
 Prompts a property name that references the primary key property of the another model.
 Note: Leave blank to